Sonerezh/docs/en/installation.rst

 Preparing the web server
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Several configuration samples are available in the :doc:`annexes`
+Several configuration samples are available in the :doc:`appendix`

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 Deploying the application